NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/SimCenterUQSurrogate.rst

     Heteroscedastic Gaussian Process
     ------------------------------------
-    When the noise in the response surface is expected to vary across the domains, heteroscedastic measurement noise model should be introduced.
+    When the noise in the response surface is expected to vary across the domains, a heteroscedastic measurement noise model should be introduced.
 See the :ref:`theory manual<lbluqSimTechnical>` for more.

     .. _figSimStoch1: